- What Is It?

 - ICU psychosis is a temporary condition and can be treated.

-- How is ICU psychosis treated?
+- There is no difference between ICU psychosis and delirium.

-- Can ICU psychosis be dangerous?
+- ICU psychosis can be dangerous.

 What is ICU psychosis?

 ICU psychosis is a disorder in which patients in an intensive care unit (ICU) or a similar setting experience a cluster of serious psychiatric symptoms.
 Another term that may be used interchangeably for ICU psychosis is ICU syndrome.
 ICU psychosis is also a form of delirium, or acute brain failure.

 What causes ICU psychosis?